 WHY DOES IT COST SO MUCH

-You may have made a few calls and realized the service is costly.
+The service is costly.
 We want to help you understand why.
 The following are factors for any company correctly removing Ice Dams.

 - The price of a steamer for this profession is extremely expensive! ($5,000-$7,000 per machine!)
 Then there is the price of all the miscellaneous equipment which usually equals about another five thousand dollars per truck.
 And then the truck itself.
 Steamers do not last forever and eventually; a machine will be scrapped.